port-labs/port-docs/docs/tutorials/self-service-actions/getting-started.md

 In this example, you were introduced to a few alternatives for creating an S3 bucket.

-Needless to say, you can use webhook to perform any action, and create any cloud resource you require.
+Needless to say, you can use webhook to perform any action, and create any resource you require.
 For instance:

 - Create EC2;
-- Provision EKS cluster;
+- Provision K8s cluster;
-- Deploy new Lambda version;
+- Deploy new microservice version;
 - Invalidate Cloudfront Cache;
 - etc.